Mostafa Ahmadi (footballer, born 1988)

 Mostafa Ahmadi (مصطفی احمدی; born 14 March 1988) is an Iranian football midfielder who plays for Havadar in the Persian Gulf Pro League.

 Club career

 After spending most of his career years with Tabrizi sides, Ahmadi joined Siah Jamegan in summer 2015.
 He made his debut for Siah Jamegan on July 30, 2015 against Esteghlal as a starter.

+Personal life

+On 23 February 2026, while playing for Havadar, Ahmadi could be seen refusing to celebrate a goal scored by his teammate Amin Ghaseminejad against Fard Alborz, in solidarity with those killed in the 2025–2026 Iranian protests.